rodinhart/Cyntax/readme.md

 })()
 ```

 Notice we had to work around the fact that switch is a statement, not an expression.
+There is also a small gotcha: the predicates _have_ to return `true`, truthy will not suffice.

 There is a lot of syntactical noise with the repetition of `case`, `:` and `return`.
 With Cyntax:

 ```clj
 (cond